gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 ### Question Types

 #### Interrogative
-Should not be overly long and should be clear and precise.
 Must have exactly one inserted interrogative word.
 Must have a single answer.
 Must include a unique word, or 2-3 word unique phrase within the first 5 words of the question.